peteamiri/Tutorials/SalesForce/CertNote2.md

 For multiple users: Setup | Data Management | Import Accounts | Contacts to import accounts and contacts (ONLY AVAILABLE TO THE SYSTEM ADMINISTRATOR)
 For self user: personal setup | Import| Import my accounts and contacts

-Opportunity:  potential revenue generating deal / event that you want to track in Salesforce (won deals, lost deals) Tracking a deal in Sales pipeline: (opportunity) Create Opp à Update Opp à Close Opportunity Create opportunity – when converting lead to account Create opportunity – Create new (sidebar)
+Opportunity:  potential revenue generating deal / event that you want to track in SalesForce (won deals, lost deals) Tracking a deal in Sales pipeline: (opportunity) Create Opp à Update Opp à Close Opportunity Create opportunity – when converting lead to account Create opportunity – Create new (sidebar)